FixingPixels/Aegis/docs/getting_started.md

    /aegis start
    ```

-> For other AI tools, simply copy the commands to your assistant’s rule configuration, ensuring it recognizes `/aegis` commands.
+> For other AI tools, simply copy the commands to your assistant's rule configuration, ensuring it recognizes `/aegis` commands.

-### Step 3: Start Your First Session
+### Step 4: Start Your First Session

 Once set up, you can start a new session: